Studsministern/1DT305-Applied-IoT-Project/README.md

 ## Introduction

-My name is Eric Weidow and I am an Electrical Engineering student at LTH in Lund, Sweden.
-As I wanted more practical experience with electronics and programming, I signed up for a summer course in Applied IoT a Linnaeus University (student credentials: ew223me), Sweden, and this project is part of that course.
+My name is Eric Weidow, and this project is a part of the Applied IoT summer course at Linnaeus University (student credentials: ew223me), Sweden.
+My goal with this project is to monitor and indoor plant and send a notification when the plant needs to be watered.
+It will be used to remind to to water my plants, as I have always been bad at taking care of them.
+Additionally, it gives me a great amount of expericene with IoT, microcontrollers, sensors, Python, and much more!

-The project is made up of a Raspberry Pi Pico WH (henceforth called **RP2**) with two sensors to measure air temperature, air humidity, and the soil moisture for an indoor plant.
+My implementation uses a Raspberry Pi Pico WH (henceforth called **RP2**) with two sensors to measure air temperature, air humidity, and the soil moisture for an indoor plant.
 The data is sent via Wi-Fi to [Adafruit IO](https://io.adafruit.com/) (AIO) using the MQTT protocol.
 The data is stored in the Adafruit IO account and displayed using a dashboard.

-The goal of this project is being able to visualize the soil moisture for an indoor plant, and notify the user when the plant should be watered.
-As both air temperature and air humidity is measured, I hope to see some connection between, for example, air humidity and how quickly the soil moisture decreases.
-I will use this IoT device as a way for reminding me when to water my plants, as I have always been bad at taking care of them.
-Additionally, it will give me a great amount of experience with IoT, microcontrollers, sensors, Python, and much more!

-In total, it should take about 3-4 hours to complete the project if this tutorial is followed.
+**Approximate build time**: 3-4 hours